Easterok/telegram-onboarding-kit/configuration-guide.md

         {
           id: 'id1',
           title: 'Title',
-          // you can show price instead of description with this "trick"
+          // You can display the price instead of the description using this "trick"
           description: '',
           price: 10,
         },